goduphi/LCR-Meter/README.md

 # uta-internet-of-things

-This project is an implementation of a IoT which uses a custom low-overhead protocol to transmit and receive messages between low-powered devices.
+This project is an implementation of a IoT network which uses a custom low-overhead protocol in combination with a contention-free slotted scheme to transmit and receive messages between low-powered devices.